jaybird1291/sidequest/README.md

 # Side Quest
 _École 2600 - Promo 2026 - Année 2023-2024_

-Our Side Quest is a collaborative student project designed to provide a powerful toolkit for forensic analysis and malware reverse engineering.
+Our Side Quest is a collaborative student project designed to provide a powerful toolkit for forensic analysis and malware analysis.
 This repository contains two sub-projects that focus on different aspects of investigation:
 - **Forensic Analysis**: Tools for analyzing network traffic captured in PCAP files.
-- **Malware Reverse Engineering**: Tools for dissecting binary files to uncover hidden information and detect malicious characteristics.
+- **Malware Analysis**: Tools for dissecting binary files to uncover hidden information and detect malicious characteristics.

 # Mains features
 ## Forensic Analysis